sagilar/EIoT-Project/README.md

 ## Update 04/Jan/2019
-The Lorawan-v1-0-2-EIoT-1 folder contains a new development of the EIoT project complying LoRaWAN 1.0.2 specification using Mbed-OS.
+The Lorawan-v1-0-2-EIoT-1 folder contains a new development of the EIoT project complying LoRaWAN 1.0.2 specification using Mbed-OS and all the LoRaWAN Mbed stack.
 More details are described in the readme file of such folder.

 ## EIoT Web Server